ItCallum/Performance-learning-Analytics/Project/CSC8631_202021/reports/README.md

 Report -

-This is what I am sumbitting as my MAX 20 page Report for my exploraity analysis using CRISPDM.
+This is what I am submitting as my MAX 20 page Report for my exploraity analysis using CRISPDM.
 This is the only one that I have created a pdf for so please use that as my submission.

 The other files -